My friend Melissa recently called me in a panic, in the middle of the season finale of her favorite reality show.

-If you are like many of the women I know, you may have fallen into a pattern of binge eating, then limiting your food intake so severely that you end up binging again…it quickly becomes a vicious cycle.
-Some woman can usually avoid this kind of pattern, but struggle this time of year, what with Halloween candy appearing on the shelves in September, and a steady stream of celebrations – often including tables laden with food – until New Year’s Day.
-But other women find the cycle repeating all year long.
+If you are like many of the women I know, especially over the last couple of years during the pandemic, you may have fallen into a pattern of binge eating… and then limiting your food intake so severely that you end up binging again.
+It quickly becomes a vicious cycle.

 You might be beating yourself up over this unhealthy pattern, lamenting your inability to exert any self control at all.
 But did you know that your tendency to overeat could very possibly go deeper than simply not having any “willpower”?
 There are so many reasons we fall into unhealthy eating patterns – and most have nothing to do with actual hunger or nutrient needs.
 Let’s take a closer look at a few of these reasons you can’t stop eating.
 Then, I’ll give you some tips on how to change them and stop overeating.